Long-term monitoring of repeating FRB 20220912A with the uGMRT at low radio frequencies: Introduction

-There is still a debate about whether all FRBs repeat, since we may not have detected repeat faint bursts from the apparently non-repeating FRBs \citep{Lin_2024}.
-Repeating FRBs that are well localized and have identified hosts are excellent probes for many cosmological studies \citep{Chatterjee2017,2019Sci...365..565B,2020Natur.577..190M,2020ApJ...895L..37B,2020ApJ...903..152H}.
+There is still a debate about whether all FRBs repeat, since we may not have detected repeat faint bursts from the apparently non-repeating FRBs due to repeat bursts being too faint or the intrinsic rate being very low \citep{Lin_2024}.
+Many repeating FRBs are well localized and have identified hosts \citep{Chatterjee2017,2019Sci...365..565B,2020Natur.577..190M,2020ApJ...895L..37B,2020ApJ...903..152H}.
 Repeating FRBs have been localised to different types of host environments from star-forming regions to globular clusters \citep{bhardwaj2021_m81,gordon2023_host_galaxy}, which suggests different formation channels for FRBs.
-Persistent Radio Sources (PRS) have also been associated with FRB\,20121102A and FRB\,20190520B, which has raised whether there could be separate classes of FRBs \citep{2022casey}.
+Persistent Radio Sources (PRS) have also been associated with FRB\,20121102A, FRB\,20190520B, FRB 20201124A, FRB\,20240114A, and FRB\,20190417A which has raised the question if there could be separate classes of FRBs \citep{2022casey}.
 Periodicity of 16.35 days has been seen in repeating FRB\,20180916B \citep{2020Natur.582..351C} and putative period of 157 days in FRB\,20121102A \citep{Rajwade_2020}, however, other extreme repeaters like FRB\,20190520B and FRB\,20201124A do not show periodicity in their activity despite extensive monitoring \citep{Lanman_2022,Niu_2022}.
 Chromaticity was seen in the activity of the FRB\,20180916B \citep{pluenis2021lofar,ines2021}.
 A handful of repeating FRBs show extremely high activity, i.e., burst rates $\geq$ 100 hr$^{-1}$.
 Extreme activities sustained over several days have been shown by only a few repeating FRBs, contributing significantly to the all-sky rate of FRBs \citep{kirsten2023connecting,omar2024_r117}.
 This subset also provides large samples of bursts to do robust statistical analysis of burst properties and understand the underlying emission mechanism for active repeating FRBs \citep{totani2023_earthquake_resemblance}.